MattSutherlin/ExpandCMacro/README.md

 1. Install "clang" or "gcc".
 2. Clone this repository and put it in your Sublime's packages directory.
 3. Edit the settings to your needs.
-4. Default key bindings are: "ctrl-alt-x" to put result into new file, "ctrl-alt-z" to put result in quick panel.
+4. Default key bindings are:  "ctrl-alt-z" to put result output panel.
 5. To modify those bindings, simply edit "Default (OSX).sublime-keymap" or its linux counterpart.

 ##Settings